FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 1. Type
 Required.
 Must be one of the following:
+  - Commits that contribute to the application source code:
+    - `feat:` A new feature (correlates with MINOR in semantic versioning)
+    - `fix:` A bug fix (correlates with PATCH in semantic versioning)
+    - `perf:` A code change that improves performance
+    - `refactor:` A code change that neither fixes a bug, nor adds a feature, nor implement a performance improvement

+  - Commits that contribute to unit tests:
+    - `test:` Adding missing tests or refactoring/fixing existing tests

+  - Commits that contribute to the build process and external dependencies:
     - `build:` Changes to the build process or external dependencies affecting the exported artifacts (i.e. those artifacts that are created as a result of such process, and are utilized as final deliverables or included in other external projects).
 Correlates with a PATCH, MINOR or MAJOR increment in semantic versioning, depending on the nature of the change
     - `ci:` Changes to the CI configuration, and other changes to the build process or external dependencies with no impact in the exported artifacts (e.g.: configure code quality metrics, add dependencies that are only needed for running unit tests).
 Does not correlate with an increment in semantic versioning, because the versioned artifacts are not modified

-  - `chore:` Changes, not covered by other types
+ - Trivial commits:
     - `docs:` Documentation only changes
-  - `feat:` A new feature (correlates with MINOR in semantic versioning)
-  - `fix:` A bug fix (correlates with PATCH in semantic versioning)
-  - `perf:` A code change that improves performance
-  - `refactor:` A code change that neither fixes a bug nor adds a feature
+    - `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)

+ - Other commits:
     - `revert:` Reverts a previous commit
-  - `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-  - `test:` Adding missing tests or refactoring/fixing existing tests
+    - `chore:` Changes, not covered by other types

 Type values are lowercase.